SzathmaryKriszti/find_talent/README.md

-# Find-Talent Application
+# Find Talent Application

-Find Talent is a small Spring Boot application created by Krisztina Szathmary, as a part of the interview process at codecentric AG.
+Find Talent is a small Spring Boot / Angular application created by Krisztina Szathmary, as a part of the interview process at codecentric AG.

-The purpose of this application is to search in the database of developers at the company by programming language.
+The purpose of this application is to find developers at the company by programming language.

 ## Requirements